Blank Space: Release and commercial performance

-Republic Records in partnership with Swift's then-label Big Machine announced in late October 2014 that "Blank Space" would serve as the second single from 1989, following the lead single "Shake It Off" in August.
-The song impacted US rhythmic crossover radio on November 10, 2014.
-The following day, Republic and Big Machine promoted the song to US hot adult contemporary and contemporary hit radio.
-A CD single version of "Blank Space" was released in Germany on January 2, 2015, by Universal Music Group.
+"Blank Space" was the second single from 1989.
+In the United States, Big Machine and Republic Records released the song to rhythmic crossover radio on November 10, and hot adult contemporary and contemporary hit radio on November 11, 2014.
+Universal sent "Blank Space" to Italian radio on December 12, 2014, and released a CD single version of "Blank Space" in Germany on January 2, 2015.

-"Blank Space" debuted at number 18 on the US Billboard Hot 100 on the chart dated November 15, 2014.
+"Blank Space" debuted at number 18 on the Billboard Hot 100 chart dated November 15, 2014.
 The single reached number one in its third week on the chart, supported by the release of its music video.
-It took the number-one position from 1989's lead single "Shake It Off", making Swift the first and to date, the only woman ever in Billboard Hot 100 chart history to succeed herself at the top spot.
+It took the number-one position from 1989's lead single "Shake It Off", making Swift the first woman to succeed herself at the top spot.
 "Blank Space" remained atop the Billboard Hot 100 for seven consecutive weeks.
-As of July 2019, "Blank Space" has sold 4.6 million copies in the United States.
-The Recording Industry Association of America (RIAA) certified the single 8× Platinum, which denotes eight million units based on sales and track-equivalent on-demand streams.
+In August 2023, "Blank Space" re-entered the Hot 100 and reached number 46 after it increased in streams; this was brought by Swift's announcement of the re-recorded album 1989 (Taylor's Version) and her performances of the song on her Eras Tour.
+The Recording Industry Association of America (RIAA) certified "Blank Space" eight-times platinum, which denotes eight million units based on sales and track-equivalent on-demand streams, in July 2018, and the single had sold 4.6 million digital copies in the United States by October 2022.